jcwren/3dprinting/PIPD8I_Brackets/README.md

 These are for mounting the PIDP8I front panel to the case.

+This is made for a Pi 3 Model B+.
+If used with a Pi Zero, it'll still work, there's just some wasted space.

 It's overkill, for sure.
 You can use the wood blocks that came with the kit, assuming they're the right dimensions (mine weren't).
 I wanted it to be rigidly mounted.
 Screw the PCB to the mounts, then figure out where the holes should be